cicsdev/cics-java-jcics-samples/README.md

 1. Copy the CICS supplied `DFHOSGI.jvmprofile` zFS file to the zFS directory specified by the `JVMPROFILE` SIT parameter, and ensure the `JAVA_HOME` variable is set correctly.
 1. Install the `DFHJVMS` resource defined in step 2 and ensure it becomes enabled.

+### Import the resources into your IDE

+1. Ensure you have an Eclipse-based IDE with the CICS Explorer SDK installed.
+1. Import the relevant projects into your Eclipse environment as described in [Adding the resources to Eclipse](/projects#adding-the-resources-to-eclipse).
+1. Follow the instructions in the [Generated resources](/projects#generated-resources) section to add any required binary libraries to the build path.

 ### To deploy the samples into a CICS region

 1. Using the CICS Explorer export the `com.ibm.cicsdev.*.cicsbundle` projects to a zFS directory.
 The sample definitions use the following style of zFS location `/u/cics1/com.ibm.cicsdev.link.cicsbundle_1.0.0`.